 This video makes it clear where you should focus on to find leaks.
 Finding the problem is harder than fixing it.This goes for all flat roof repairs.

 After finding the problem, repairing a flat roof leak it is easy – Video 2

-Watch this video on how easily it is to make any repairs on almost any roof.
+Watch this video on how easy it is to make any repairs on almost any roof.
 The important thing to remember is that most flat roof leaks stem from flashing.
-So, look for flashing issues on skylights, vent pipes, walls and chimneys.
+So, look for flashing issues on skylights, vent pipes, walls, and chimneys.

 There are many Home Depot’s and Lowe’s as well as Roofing Supply Warehouses to buy products from to make roofing repairs.
 Make sure you always buy the highest quality roofing materials to make the necessary flat roof repairs.

 Warning: Never buy Tar or “Roof Cement” from Home Depot or Lowe’s.
 The brands they carry will make more a mess than fix your flat roof.
 Here is a list of brand names to stay away from:

 - Gardner Flexx-Bond Rubberized Roof Coating and MB Adhesive

 I provide you brand names that are best to buy in the Flat Roof Repair Guide.